 - CCPCMN3001B – participate in environmentally sustainable work practices, and

-- CCPCMN4002B – implement and monitor environmentally sustainable work practices
+- CCPCMN4002B – implement and monitor environmentally sustainable work practices.

 If daylight cleaning is in place, monitor the energy saved via reduced lighting.
 If desk bins are removed, monitor the bin-liners and time saved.
 Green cleaning is no different to any other green marketing claim – it must be demonstrated before it is of value.
-Monitoring the outcomes will allow you to up-sell the benefits, including the results into your organisation’s sustainability reporting, and be ready for GSP.
+Monitoring the outcomes will allow you to up-sell the benefits, including the results in your organization’s sustainability reporting, and be ready for GSP.

 When a green cleaning program is embraced by the whole organization, the results are incredibly positive.
 I conducted at a leisure center after a recent project.
 The cleaners now feel they are doing something important and feel valued.
 The pride in their work has improved their performance.
 Visitor complaints are down and the manager’s workload has been reduced.